Softorage/HugoTheme-VibrantShadows/README.md

             It is the text on the button that denies cookies.
         7.  **Policy** *(Type: String | Accepts value: Text | Optional | Default: "Cookie Consent")*

             It is the text that appears on the button, when user's country requires revocable cookie consent.
+            Some recommended values: 🍪, 🔒, 🔓, 🔏

     Example:
     ```yaml